eclipse-4diac/4diac-fbe/README.md

 ------------------------------

 Builds are executed by ``./compile.sh``.
 For convenience, a Windows ``compile.cmd`` allows single-doubleclick-builds with no console interaction on Windows.
+If run in this way, all configurations are built (see below).
+The final binaries will be created at ``build/<config-name>/output/bin``.

-In order to start over (i.e., to rebuild everything from scratch), delete subdirectories ``cget``, ``build``, and ``output``.
+In order to start over (i.e., to rebuild everything from scratch), delete subdirectory ``build``.
 This should never be needed for simple code or configuration changes.
-However, if you change build instructions below subdirectory ``dependencies``, then such a clean restart may be neccessary.
+However, if you change library recipes in subdirectory ``dependencies``, then such a clean restart may be neccessary.

 Configuration management